Facial Deformity Treatment: Deformity in the forehead treated without a scar

 Yes, the results are lifelong.
 The patients stayed over at the hospital for 5 days.
 Another one week’s rest was advised.
 The sutures in the head were removed on the 9th day after surgery.

 Richardsons dental and craniofacial hospital is a state of the art hospital that specializes in all treatments in the head and neck region.
-The team includes a craniofacial surgeon, maxillofacial surgeon, dental implantologists, orthodontists, ent surgeon, pediatrician, speech pathologist, anesthesiologist, pediatric anesthesiologists, endodontist, hair transplant surgeons, dermatologist and trained nurses and anesthesia technicians.
+The team includes a craniofacial surgeon, maxillofacial surgeon, dental implantologists, orthodontists, ent surgeon, pediatrician, speech pathologist, anesthesiologist, pediatric anesthesiologists, endodontist, hair transplant surgeons, dermatologist, and trained nurses and anaesthesia technicians.
 In the last decade alone, over 10000 facial surgeries have been successfully treated here by the team headed by Dr. Sunil Richardson.